dalibo/emaj/docs/en/impactsAdmin.rst

 The index corresponding to the primary key of each table from E-Maj schemas (neither log tables nor technical tables) is declared “*cluster*”.

 .. caution::
-   So using E-Maj may have an operational impact regarding the execution of *CLUSTER* SQL commands at database level.
+   So using E-Maj may have an operational impact regarding the execution of *CLUSTER* or *REPACK* SQL commands at database level.

 When E-Maj is used in continuous mode (with deletion of oldest marks instead of regular tables groups stop and restart), it is recommended to regularly reorganize E-Maj log tables.
 This reclaims unused disk space following mark deletions.